DeepWiSe888/Octopus/README.md

 }
 ```
 <br />
-<strong>RF-Net</strong> is another use examples of Octopus's AI module.
+<a href="https://www.researchgate.net/publication/345004826_RF-Net_A_Unified_Meta-Learning_Framework_for_RF-enabled_One-Shot_Human_Activity_Recognition">RF-Net</a> is another use examples of Octopus's AI module.
 It uses the platform for one-shot human activity recognition.
 The paper can be cited as follows:

 [4] Shuya Ding, Zhe Chen, Tianyue Zheng, and Jun Luo.
 2020.
 RF-Net: A Unified Meta-Learning Framework for RF-Enabled One-Shot Human Activity Recognition.
 In Proc. of the 18th ACM SenSys.
 517–530.